-A diversity driven design process works kind of like an accordion.
-We expand and examine many potential design solutions, evaluate and analyze them, then gather the information in order to create strong, sustainable designs.
-We join forces with users that have reduced physical, sensorial and/or cognitive functionalities to evaluate and create solutions together through workshops.
+A diversity-driven design process works kind of like an accordion.
+We expand and examine many potential design solutions, evaluate and analyze them, then gather the information to create reliable, sustainable designs.
+We join forces with users that have reduced physical, sensory, and/or cognitive functionalities to evaluate and develop solutions together through workshops.

-We have developed a workshop kit to give designers an idea of how it might feel to use products when dealing with reduced hand functionality or vision.
-It provides some insight into what it is like interacting with products and packaging when living with certain restrictions.
+We have developed a workshop kit to give designers an idea of the experience of using products when dealing with reduced hand functionality or vision.
+The kit provides some insight into what it can be like interacting with products and packaging when living with certain restrictions.

-Our research shows that it can be difficult to imagine how complicated something really is for a person with any kind of reduced physical, cognitive or tactile functionality before having tried it yourself.
-The study also shows that the combination of involving users with reduced functionality as well as putting oneself in their situation creates the best conditions for designing easy-to-use products.
+Our research shows that it can be challenging to imagine how complicated something is for a person with any kind of reduced physical, cognitive or tactile functionality before having tried it oneself.
+The study also shows that the combination of involving users with reduced functionality and putting oneself in their situation creates the best conditions for designing easy-to-use products.

 The workshop-kit includes gloves to simulate rheumatism and glasses that mimic different types of visual reductions.
-Also, audio files are provided for one to experience what living with ADHD and Tinnitus can be like.
+Also, audio files provide an experience of what it might be like living with ADHD and Tinnitus.

 © Lena Lorentzen Design AB